 Let’s see how the candlestick crypto chart is built.
 Each candle consists of three parts: the upper tail, the lower tail, and the body.
 The upper tail indicates the highest price traded while the lower tail shows the lowest price.
 However, sometimes there are no upper or lower tails, because opening/closing price of cryptocurrency is almost the same as lowest or highest price.

-Various shapes of candles and their combinations give crypto traders info about trends and their changes.
+Various shapes of candles and their combinations in technical analysis give crypto traders info about trends and their changes.
 There are more than 10 types of candlestick patterns, but in this article we will try to cover the most frequently occurring ones.
 The first one is hammer candlestick pattern which belongs to bullish patterns.
 It represents a short body with a lower tail, such pattern can be seen at the bottom of the downward trend.
 Inverse hammer also belongs to bullish patterns, and it implies that buyers are being in control of the crypto market.

 The most common bearish candlestick patterns are hanging man and shooting star.
 The hanging man has the same form as a hammer, but it can be found at the end of the upwards trend.
 It means that buyers managed to increase the price of cryptocurrency again.